Taming-the-BEAST/blotter/workshops/_posts/2021-02-26-Taming-the-BEAST-Online.md

 # Required Software

-**You are required to bring your own laptop to the workshop.** Power strips are available for each participant to keep their devices charged during the workshop.
-The software below **must** be installed prior to arrival.
+Please ensure the following software is installed prior to the start of the workshop.

 - **Java 8 or higher:** This is required by BEAST 2 [(download)](https://adoptopenjdk.net/).
 - **BEAST 2:** BEAST 2 is a cross-platform program for Bayesian phylogenetic analysis of molecular sequences.
 We will be using this software to perform analyses on the data brought to the workshop.
 We will be using **BEAST v2.6** for the workshop [(download)](http://beast2.org/).